How to apply

 - Submit the completed form to email@example.com by the deadline.

 Grants of up to $5,000 will be provided.
 The intent of these grants is to enable faculty members teaching credit courses to receive support in the identification, curation, customization and integration of open textbooks or other open educational resources (OER) into their courses.
-Staff from the SFU Library and the Teaching and Learning Centre will provide in-kind contributions to selected projects.
+Staff from the SFU Library and the Centre for Educational Excellence (CEE) will provide in-kind contributions to selected projects.
 Faculty members, individually or jointly, as well as course teams may submit grant proposals.

 Continuing or limited-term full-time faculty appointments (including tenured and tenure-track faculty, lecturers and limited-term faculty appointments of one year or more) at Simon Fraser University may receive an Open Educational Resources Grant.
 The intent is to distribute funds to maximize direct benefit to a wide range of student learners and inquiry across a diversity of disciplines.